LipSurf/plugins/docs/contexts.md

 ---------------------

 You can use [`PluginBase.util.enterContext`](api-reference/pluginbase.md#pluginbase-util) to programmatically enter a context.
-To exit the context, simply enter the 'default' context.
+To exit the context, simply enter the 'Normal' context.

 ::: tip NOTE
-The first use case has a context that _extends_ the default context, because in the "Auto Scroll" context, it is still valid to use other commands eg. for clicking links.
+The first use case has a context that _extends_ the Normal context, because in the "Auto Scroll" context, it is still valid to use other commands eg. for clicking links.

-On the other hand, the second use case involves a context that does not extend the default context, so only commands specified in the context will work.
+On the other hand, the second use case involves a context that does not extend the Normal context, so only commands specified in the context will work.
 :::